disclaimer

 What constitutes an Infraction in Washington?

-• Traffic infractions: these are violations of statutes that affect the condition and operation of vehicles.
+• Traffic infractions: These are violations of statutes that affect the condition and operation of vehicles.
 They can be categorized into:

-• Non-traffic or civil infractions: they include licensing violations and other offenses that have been decriminalized in state or municipal codes.
+• Non-traffic or civil infractions: They include licensing violations and other offenses that have been decriminalized in state or municipal codes.

 Some offenses that are considered infractions in Washington include: